tuchandra/sitev1/content/polynote_netflix.md

 **Inline data visualization**: from the GIFs and screenshots on Medium, it seems like Polynote has some kind of inspector to create plots basd off data.
 It supports both matplotlib and [Vega](https://vega.github.io/vega/), the latter of which I am very excited for.

 **First-class Spark and Scala support**: huge.
-I haven't used Scala myself, but having Spark tightly integrated into the kernel is what [Databricks](https://databricks.com) does, and it makes scaling up easily.
+I haven't used Scala myself, but having Spark tightly integrated into the kernel is what [Databricks](https://databricks.com) does, and it makes scaling with dataset size easy.

 **Better autocomplete**: they have it!
 At least according to the demo screenshots on Medium.